ibm-cloud-docs/vmware-service/vmaas/tenant-veeam.md

 ## Backup data storage and encryption
 {: #tenant-veeam-storage}

-Veeam Backup backup storage uses a unique scale-out backup repository (SOBR) object for each customer.
+Veeam Backup storage uses a unique scale-out backup repository (SOBR) object for each customer.
 The SOBR is programmatically configured for each customer, with a dedicated location on each disk and a generated backup file encryption password.
 The SOBR includes an extent that is backed by IBM block storage in each of the physical data centers within the specific region.
 For example, if the virtual data center is in **Dallas 10**, the SOBR has extents in either **Dallas 12** or **Dallas 13** depending on which one has more storage when the Veeam service was added.
 The SOBR includes a customer-specific Cloud Object Storage bucket for more cost-effective long-term storage and as a second copy.
 Depending on the regions and compliance requirements of each geography, the Cloud Object Storage buckets remain in the same country, which is sometimes the same physical site.

+When you provision your instance, a total of two *shared* SOBRs, one for each data center location, are available.
+The size of each shared SOBR is a maximum of 100 TB.

+If you require more storage than the shared SOBRs offer, open an IBM Support ticket to order a new *dedicated* SOBR and request storage suitable to your backup infrastructure needs.
+For more information, see [Using a dedicated Scale-out Backup Repository with Veeam Backup](/docs/vmware-service?topic=vmware-service-veeam-adding-sobr).

-When you decide to use the Veeam self-service portal to create backup jobs, identify which VM instances from any virtual data center in the organization participate in the backup job.
-Those backups are stored in the organizations SOBR.
+When the new dedicated SOBR is available, use the Veeam self-service portal to create backup jobs and identify which VM instances from any virtual data center in the organization participate in the backup job.
+Those backups are stored in the organization SOBR.

-You can manage (restore or delete) backups in the Veeam self-service portal.
+You can restore or delete backups in the Veeam self-service portal.
 All backups are deleted if a virtual organization is deleted.

+Review the following considerations when you use SOBR for your backup infrastructure requirements.

+* All SOBRs are single-zone.
+* The minimum size of a new dedicated SOBR is 200 TB and can expand to a maximum of 1.2 PB.
+* You can scale multiple dedicated SOBRs based on your backup capacity requirements.
+* Each SOBR receives repository VMs, data movers, and cross-region IBM Cloud Object Storage buckets.
+* All data that is stored in the IBM Cloud Object Storage buckets is encrypted, erasure-coded, and dispersed across three locations.
+* When you delete a SOBR, you are charged until immutability expires on the IBM Cloud Object Storage buckets.

+For more information, see [What is IBM Cloud Object Storage?](/docs/cloud-object-storage?topic=cloud-object-storage-about-cloud-object-storage).

 ## IBM policy for data protection with Veeam
 {: #tenant-veeam-policy}